dvorster/term-deposit-classifier/README.md

  - Authors: Godsgift Braimah, Devon Vorster, Chikire Aku-Ibe, & Fu Hung Kwong

-This Project Demonstrates the analysis and requirements of `Milestone 1` for the Data Science Workflows Course (DSCI 522) in the Master of Data Science program at the University of British Columbia, Vancouver.
+This Project Demonstrates the analysis and requirements of `Milestone 1` and `Milestone 2` for the Data Science Workflows Course (DSCI 522) in the Master of Data Science program at the University of British Columbia, Vancouver.

 ## Project Overview